runthings-dev/runthings-wc-order-departments/readme.md

 ## Description

-WooCommerce Order Departments enables large organizations to automatically route orders to the appropriate departments based on the products or categories in each order.
-Perfect for companies with multiple departments handling different product lines.
+WooCommerce Order Departments enables large organizations to automatically route orders to the appropriate departments based on the products or the categories of the products in each order.

+For each department, a quick access menu is created below the WooCommerce.

+The built in WooCommerce order emails can be re-routed so that only the relevant dept gets the order notification thats relevant to them.

+The AutomateWoo integration then allows for further workflow automation based on department assignments.

 ## Features